DHC Super Collagen Mist Review

 Review

-Quite moisturizing: DHC Super Collagen Mist has a moisturizing rating of 5.0 out of 10.
+According to CreamScan analysis, DHC Super Collagen Mist is quite moisturizing, with a moisturizing rating of 5.0 out of 10.

 Is it more humectant or occlusive?
 It is purely humectant.
 It has zero occlusivity (we didn't find any occlusive ingredients on the ingredient list) and a maximum humectancy of 10 out of 10, primarily due to the high content of Butylene Glycol (est. ≈6.0%), Glycerin (est. ≈4.0%) and Pentylene Glycol (est. ≈2.0%).